nfdi-de/section-metadata-wg-onto/README.md

 needs to be done and what needs to be discussed.

 Each epic subtask issue is based on a template through which it gets automatically associated to its respective epic via hyperlink and topic label.
 For now, most epics have only one associate epic subtask issue template.
-The only exception being
-[epic #7](https://github.com/nfdi-de/section-metadata-wg-onto/issues/7), which has five different templates according to the five main subtasks of this epic.
-If there arises the need to create more templates also for one of the other epics, please file an organizational issue.

 To file an epic subtask issue you need to:
 * either click on the link provided in the description of an epic, or select the appropriate template when clicking